Establishing a Limited Conservatorship

 Once children reach the age of 18, they are considered adults and generally do not need to abide by their parents’ wishes.
 This is especially important for families who have children with special needs and who are currently receiving behavioral therapy.

 If your child is 18 and has a developmental disability, a limited conservatorship may be the correct legal tool to facilitate his or her daily activities and/or financial needs.
 Mortensen & Reinheimer, PC can help.
-Call us at (714) 384-6053 to schedule a consultation with an Orange County limited conservatorship attorney at our office.
+Call us at (714) 384-6053 or contact us online to schedule a consultation with an Orange County limited conservatorship attorney at our office.

 Developmental disabilities include the following: